-WMIA Board Member Mark Craig, WMIA Chairman Emeritus John Park, and former WMIA Executive VP Riccardo Azzoni, among others, were instrumental in the creation of the ANSI-accredited U.S. TAG to ISO/TC 39/SC 4.
+WMIA Board Member Mark Craig, WMIA past Chairman of the Board, John Park, and former WMIA Executive VP Riccardo Azzoni, among others, were instrumental in the creation of the ANSI-accredited U.S. TAG to ISO/TC 39/SC 4.
 As a result of their leadership and groundwork in establishing the TAG, WMIA is well-positioned to represent the U.S. industry in this role.

 Much of the work on the ISO standards, from the U.S. side, is performed by volunteers from the industry.
 The U.S. TAG reaches out to machine experts to participate in the drafting and review process of international standards.
 These standards ultimately provide state-of-the-art solutions and guidelines for safety features of woodworking machines.
 Manufacturers and end-users equally benefit from greater control, clearer guidelines, and simpler application and enforcement.
 Creating safer working conditions and working environments throughout the industry is valuable to all.

 Addressing safety concerns in the industry is a continual process as accident prevention and improved safety features and processes have to keep pace with new technologies.
 Participation in the development of these standards is just one of the important ways that WMIA works to advance the industry.

 The standards that are currently under development include:

 - NC boring and routing machines

 - Dimension saws

 - Surface planing, thickness planing, combined surface/thickness planing machines

 - Circular saw benches (with and without sliding table)